Chapter 11: Design, Prototyping and Construction

 - Describe prototyping and different types of prototyping activities.

-- Enable you to produce simple prototypes from the models developed during the requirements activity.
+- Enable you to produce simple prototypes from the models developed during the

 - Enable you to produce a conceptual model for a product and justify your choices.

 - Explain the use of scenarios and prototypes in design.

 - Introduce physical computing kits and software development kits, and their role in construction.

 Design activities begin once some requirements have been established.
 The design emerges iteratively, through repeated design–evaluation–redesign cycles involving users.
 Broadly speaking, there are two types of design: conceptual and concrete.
 The former is concerned with developing a conceptual model that captures what the product will do and how it will behave, while the latter is concerned with details of the design such as menu structures, haptic feedback, physical widgets, and graphics.
 As design cycles become shorter, the distinction between these two becomes blurred, but they are worth distinguishing because each emphasizes a different set of design concerns.